2023 Best Linguistics & Literature Schools

 On average, comparative literature graduates from USC take out $5,500 in student loans while working on their degree.

-Full Linguistics & Comparative Literature at University of Southern California Report
+Read full report on Linguistics & Comparative Literature at University of Southern California

-University of California - Berkeley did quite well in this year’s ranking of the best schools for linguistics and comparative literature students.
-It came in at #23 on the list.
-Located in the midsize city of Berkeley, UC Berkeley is a public school with a fairly large student population.
+University of California - Berkeley came in at #23 in this year’s edition of the Best Linguistics & Literature Schools ranking.
+Located in the medium-sized city of Berkeley, UC Berkeley is a public school with a fairly large student population.

 The average amount in student loans that comparative literature majors at UC Berkeley take out is $12,842.

-University of Pittsburgh - Pittsburgh Campus ranked #24 on this year’s Best Linguistics & Literature Schools list.
-Located in the large city of Pittsburgh, Pitt is a public school with a very large student population.
+University of Pittsburgh - Pittsburgh Campus came in at #24 in this year’s edition of the Best Linguistics & Literature Schools ranking.
+Located in the large city of Pittsburgh, Pitt is a public college with a very large student population.

 The average amount in student loans that comparative literature majors at Pitt take out is $25,844.